-For many couples, it’s hard enough to squeeze sex into the work week, let alone identify and straighten out any, ahem, kinks.
+For many couples, it’s a regular challenge to squeeze sex into the work week, let alone identify and straighten out any, ahem, kinks.

 Enter sex therapy.

-We know – there are so many misconceptions about what really goes on behind those closed sex therapy doors.
-(Spoiler alert: It’s markedly similar to traditional psychotherapy!)
+We know — there are so many misconceptions about what really goes on behind those closed sex therapy doors.
+(Spoiler: it’s markedly similar to traditional psychotherapy!)